philipn/kubernetes-sticky-node-scheduler/README.md

 `sticky-node-scheduler` is a custom [Kubernetes](http://kubernetes.io/) scheduler that schedules all variants of a given pod on the same node.

-If a pod variant isn't running on any nodes, we use the default Kubernetes scheduler to schedule the pod.
-If any varients of a pod *are* running, then we place copies of the pod on the same node.
+If a pod variant isn't running on any nodes, we pick a node to schedule on to based on which node is running the least amount of our sticky-scheduled pods.
+If any varients of a pod *are* running, then we place all copies of the pod on the same node.

 If you're using e.g. EBS volumes, which can only be attached to a single node at a time, and need seamless updates of your stateful Deployments, this might be useful to you.

+This scheduler only works with Kubernetes >= 1.6, which support custom schedulers as a beta feature.

 NOTE: This is **not** ready for production usage.